TimeWarpEngineering/timewarp-architecture/Documentation/TimeWarpBlazorTemplate/Architecture.md

 Everything is subjective:

-The primary goal of an architecture is to maximize the effeciency of producing impactful software.
+The primary goal of the TimeWarp architecture is to maximize the effeciency of producing impactful software.

 Lets try and break this down: